maxgdn/toanfro/README.md

+# **To an fro** - from one place to another

-Toanfro is a application to monitor visitors of redirects.
+Toanfro is an application to monitor visitors of redirects.

 The application has three parts.

-* Admin Panel
+* Admin Panel exposed locally
   * view/create redirects.
   * view visitors.
-* Admin API
+* Admin API exposed locally
   * provides functionality for creating redirects and viewing visitors
-* Public API
+* Public API exposed via proxy [Apache,Nginx, etc..] to the public.
   * redirect and serve js bundle
   * consume redirect results